-Figures 1 & 2 visually express the multi-disciplinary nature of such a proposed PhD programme, integrating between technological, computer and social sciences and humanities, keeping in mind that “Heritage”, at its most broad definition, deals with anything individuals in a given society decide it is important for them to preserve and transmit to further generation.
-As such, the proposed courses listed express the inter-disciplinary approach to the study of Digital Cultural Heritage, the Cyprus Institute being an ideal location for such a programme, given its profile, as an innovative and dynamic incubator of new ideas, based on the life-long experience of internationally reputed scholar, scientifically interacting in a true cross-disciplines environment through its centers.
+The following Figure visually expresses the multi-disciplinary nature of such a proposed PhD program integrating technology, computer and social sciences with the humanities, keeping in mind that “Heritage”, at its most broad definition, deals with anything individuals in a given society decide it is important for them to preserve and transmit to further generation.
+As such, the proposed courses listed express the inter-disciplinary approach to the study of Digital Cultural Heritage, the Cyprus Institute being an ideal location for such a program, given its profile, as an innovative and dynamic incubator of new ideas, based on the life-long experience of internationally reputed scholar, scientifically interacting in a true cross-disciplines environment through its centers.

 COURSES OF THE PROGRAM DIGITAL CULTURAL HERITAGE *